avantrec/avantrec.github.io/sonoplus/faq.md

 SonoPlus configures AirConnect to exclude any newer Sonos players that already support AirPlay 2, to avoid any duplication of speakers in the AirPlay menus.

-Avantrec contributes to AirConnect's development by submitting code improvements, suggesting feature enhancements, and reporting defects.
+We contribute to AirConnect's development by submitting code improvements, suggesting feature enhancements, and reporting defects.
 We also independently test every new AirConnect release before making it available on SonoPlus.

 ## How's the sound quality?

-It's excellent: AirPlay sends audio to SonoPlus in lossless ALAC format, and SonoPlus converts that into lossless FLAC format for playback by Sonos, with no reduction in quality.
+It's just as good as the source's audio quality: AirPlay sends audio to SonoPlus in lossless ALAC format, and SonoPlus converts that into lossless FLAC format for playback by Sonos, with no reduction in quality.
 Hence, the audio quality is as good as the original source, up to and including lossless CD quality.

 ## Is AirPlay v1 any good?

-While it's true that AirPlay v1 has a mixed reputation, it's quite possible for it to work very well.
-In particular, the AirConnect software used by SonoPlus allows generous buffering to be configured on both the sending (AirPlay) and receiving (Sonos) streams, to prevent audio dropouts.
+The AirPlay v1 implementation in SonoPlus works really well.

 {: id="remote-management"}
 ## How is SonoPlus managed and kept up-to-date?
 Is it secure?